sachem v.3 hi-end monoblock amplifier

 connections and Installation

 On the back panel of each monoblock, there are the connection sockets: the red input RCA socket receives the signal from your preamp.
-The white one is a line output that can be used for feeding the signal to other units, in multi-amplification, or for driving an active subwoofer alongside the speaker if you don't want to connect it to the preamp.
-At this point I have to introduce you to an uncommon, but very useful facility of our amplifier: the possibility to select a flat response or, via its passive high-pass filter, a 6dB/oct “rolled-off” response, with three selectable -3dB points at different frequencies.
-You must choose one of these roll-off options if you use a subwoofer (contact us for further explanation or to set up the sub perfectly, if needed).
-Doing so, you will create the correct crossover point between the sub and your main stereo pair, so that the bass will be clean and booming-free.
-Furthermore, the dynamic range of the main speakers will increase, and their distortion decrease, because they will no longer struggle to reproduce (in vain) the low frequencies your sub is better qualified to manage.
-Image and clarity in the mid and high-range will improve too because of the reduced distortion of the loudspeaker.
-Connecting a sub to the speakers without rolling off the low frequencies in the amplifier (and consequently in the speakers), as anyone unfortunately does, is completely wrong, and it's the reason why the audiophiles think that a sub dirties the sound!
-In reality, this is only due to their technical ignorance and that of the hi-end's insiders!
-NOTE: If your speakers are floorstanders and tend to “boom” (this is in the "DNA" of these speakers), even if you don't have a sub, try the roll-off option and you will probably be amazed about the transformation in the bass department and the rest of the audio band too.
-Please call us for a better explanation of this mighty facility.
-However, as standard, every sachem v.3 leaves the factory set up to full range (flat response).
+The white one is a line output that can be used for feeding the signal to other units in multi-amplification or for driving an active subwoofer if you don't want to connect it to the preamp.
+At this point, I have to introduce you to an uncommon but very useful facility of our amplifier: the ability to select a flat response or, via its passive high-pass filter, a 6dB/oct rolled-off response, with three selectable -3dB points at different frequencies.
+You must choose one of these roll-off options if you connect a subwoofer (if needed, contact us for further explanation or to set up the sub perfectly).
+By doing so, you will create the correct crossover point between the sub and your main stereo pair, ensuring that the bass will be clean and booming-free.
+Furthermore, the dynamic range of the main speakers will increase, and their distortion will decrease because they will no longer struggle to reproduce (in vain) the lowest frequencies your sub is better qualified to manage.
+Image and clarity in the mid and high frequencies will also improve, thanks to reduced loudspeaker distortion.
+Connecting a sub to the speakers without rolling off the low frequencies in the amplifier (and consequently in the speakers), as anyone unfortunately does, is completely wrong, and a real "setup crime".
+This is why many audiophiles believe that a subwoofer degrades the quality of the low-frequency range of a hi-end system.
+And in truth, they’re not wrong, but this only happens due to a lack of technical know-how, both on their part and among hi-end insiders!
 If you plan to bi-amp your speakers with a second pair of sachem v.3, connect your preamp to the red RCA input of the amps driving the low spectrum, then connect their white socket to the red socket of the monoblocks handling the mid-high.
-In this configuration, you must cut the bass response in the monoblocks used for the high frequencies, setting up the highest possible roll-off point (260Hz -3dB).
+In this configuration, you must roll off the bass response in the monoblocks used for the high frequencies, setting up the highest possible roll-off point (260Hz -3dB).

 On the back panel of each monoblock, there are the connection sockets: the red input RCA socket receives the signal from your preamp.
-The white one is a line output that can be used for feeding the signal to other units, in multi-amplification, or for driving an active subwoofer alongside the speaker if you don't want to connect it to the preamp.
-At this point I have to introduce you to an uncommon, but very useful facility of our amplifier: the possibility to select a flat response or, via its passive high-pass filter, a 6dB/oct “rolled-off” response, with three selectable -3dB points at different frequencies.
-You must choose one of these roll-off options if you use a subwoofer (contact us for further explanation or to set up the sub perfectly, if needed).
-Doing so, you will create the correct crossover point between the sub and your main stereo pair, so that the bass will be clean and booming-free.
-Furthermore, the dynamic range of the main speakers will increase, and their distortion decrease, because they will no longer struggle to reproduce (in vain) the low frequencies your sub is better qualified to manage.
-Image and clarity in the mid and high-range will improve too because of the reduced distortion of the loudspeaker.
-Connecting a sub to the speakers without rolling off the low frequencies in the amplifier (and consequently in the speakers), as anyone unfortunately does, is completely wrong, and it's the reason why the audiophiles think that a sub dirties the sound!
-In reality, this is only due to their technical ignorance and that of the hi-end's insiders!
-NOTE: If your speakers are floorstanders and tend to “boom” (this is in the "DNA" of these speakers), even if you don't have a sub, try the roll-off option and you will probably be amazed about the transformation in the bass department and the rest of the audio band too.
-Please call us for a better explanation of this mighty facility.
-However, as standard, every sachem v.3 leaves the factory set up to full range (flat response).
+The white one is a line output that can be used for feeding the signal to other units in multi-amplification or for driving an active subwoofer if you don't want to connect it to the preamp.
+At this point, I have to introduce you to an uncommon but very useful facility of our amplifier: the ability to select a flat response or, via its passive high-pass filter, a 6dB/oct rolled-off response, with three selectable -3dB points at different frequencies.
+You must choose one of these roll-off options if you connect a subwoofer (if needed, contact us for further explanation or to set up the sub perfectly).
+By doing so, you will create the correct crossover point between the sub and your main stereo pair, ensuring that the bass will be clean and booming-free.
+Furthermore, the dynamic range of the main speakers will increase, and their distortion will decrease because they will no longer struggle to reproduce (in vain) the lowest frequencies your sub is better qualified to manage.
+Image and clarity in the mid and high frequencies will also improve, thanks to reduced loudspeaker distortion.
+Connecting a sub to the speakers without rolling off the low frequencies in the amplifier (and consequently in the speakers), as anyone unfortunately does, is completely wrong, and a real "setup crime".
+This is why many audiophiles believe that a subwoofer degrades the quality of the low-frequency range of a hi-end system.
+And in truth, they’re not wrong, but this only happens due to a lack of technical know-how, both on their part and among hi-end insiders!
 If you plan to bi-amp your speakers with a second pair of sachem v.3, connect your preamp to the red RCA input of the amps driving the low spectrum, then connect their white socket to the red socket of the monoblocks handling the mid-high.
-In this configuration, you must cut the bass response in the monoblocks used for the high frequencies, setting up the highest possible roll-off point (260Hz -3dB).
+In this configuration, you must roll off the bass response in the monoblocks used for the high frequencies, setting up the highest possible roll-off point (260Hz -3dB).

 internal view (from front to back) and the power supply

-Indeed, there are technical reasons for its excellent performance, which, in my opinion, are due to outstanding electrical parameters: capacitance 23pF/m, inductance 0.55μH/m and the propagation is 90% speed of light!
+Indeed, there are technical reasons for its excellent performance, which, in my opinion, are due to outstanding electrical parameters: capacitance 23pF/m, inductance 0.55μH/m and propagation at 90% speed of light!

-We believe that this cable is the best (or amongst the best) choice to fully transfer sachem's huge potential to your speakers, despite its reasonable price.
+We believe this cable is the best choice (or at least one of the best choices) to fully transfer v.3's huge potential to your speakers, despite its reasonable price.

-Inevitably, protection measures introduce sonic compromises, so we have refused to adopt any, in the reasonable expectation that our customers, who are unlikely to be “hi-fi beginners”, will connect their speakers with the requisite care.
+Protection measures inevitably introduce sonic compromises and performance limitations.
+For these reasons, we have chosen not to implement any, trusting that our customers, who are unlikely to be hi-fi beginners, will connect their speakers with the requisite care.

-darlington devices in the power stage and (in centre) the pure Class A driver stage
+Darlington devices in the power stage and, at the centre, the pure Class A driver stage

-close view of the pure Class A driver stage (in centre)
+close-up view of the pure Class A driver stage (centre)

-To finish, a note about the name: “sachem” (pronounced sakèm) refers to the general Chief of all the American Indians.
+To finish, a note about the name: “sachem” (pronounced seɪtʃəm) refers to an elected paramount Chief of American Indian tribes in northeastern North America.
 The word originates from the Algonquian language of a tribe that lived near Lake Michigan.
 The Indians also used the epithet “sachem” as an honour for a senior warrior who had distinguished himself with particular merits.

-Please do not hesitate to contact us if you need assistance or advice with the installation and use of our products, or if you have any general hi-fi related curiosities or questions!
-Many thanks indeed to my very dear friends and highly skilled technicians, Rino Cieri and Allen Gill.
-They have helped me more than once to solve big problems!
-Also, thanks to Kevin Munt, who machined the cabinets to perfection.
+Please feel free to contact us if you need any assistance or advice regarding the installation and use of our products, or if you have any general questions!
+Many heartfelt thanks to my dear friends and highly skilled technicians, Rino Cieri and Allen Gill, who have helped me more than once in solving major problems.
+I’m also grateful to Kevin Munt, who machined the cabinets with flawless precision.

-Please do not hesitate to contact us if you need assistance or advice with the installation and use of our products, or if you have any general hi-fi related curiosities or questions!
-Many thanks indeed to my very dear friends and highly skilled technicians, Rino Cieri and Allen Gill.
-They have helped me more than once to solve big problems!
-Also, thanks to Kevin Munt, who machined the cabinets to perfection.
+Please feel free to contact us if you need any assistance or advice regarding the installation and use of our products, or if you have any general questions!
+Many heartfelt thanks to my dear friends and highly skilled technicians, Rino Cieri and Allen Gill, who have helped me more than once in solving major problems.
+I’m also grateful to Kevin Munt, who machined the cabinets with flawless precision.

 specifications

-NOTE: the parameters marked in red, are not very common, but of paramount importance!
+NOTE: the parameters in RED are paramount, but usually omitted in the specs of many amps!
 Rated continuous power (RMS) 8Ω (20Hz ~ 20kHz) > 90W

 Rated non-continuous power 2Ω > 300W